 On June 21, 2005, Enterasys filed suit against Extreme and Foundry Networks, Inc. ("Foundry") in the United States District Court for the District of Massachusetts, Civil Action No. 05-11298 DPW.
 The complaint alleges willful infringement of U.S. Patent Nos.
 5,251,205; 5,390,173; 6,128,665; 6,147,995; 6,539,022; and 6,560,236, and seeks: a) a judgment that the Company willfully infringes each of the patents; (b) a permanent injunction from infringement, inducement of infringement and contributory infringement of each of the six patents; (c) damages and a "reasonable royalty" to be determined at trial; (d) treble damages; (e) attorneys' fees, costs and interest; and (f) equitable relief at the Court's discretion.
-Foundry brought a claim for reexamination of five of the patents at issue to the U.S. Patent and Trademark Office.
-Enterasys has withdrawn allegations of infringement two of the patents, U.S. Patent Nos.
+Petitions for reexamination were filed challenging five of the patents at issue to the U.S. Patent and Trademark Office, and a stay of the case was entered.
+Following the reexamination proceedings, Enterasys withdrew its allegations of infringement as to two of the patents, U.S. Patent Nos.
 6,539,022 and 6,560,236.
-The stay of the Massachusetts action was lifted on May 21, 2010, and the Court completed claim construction hearings in December 2010.
-No claims construction order has been issued and no trial date has been set.
+The stay was lifted on May 21, 2010, and the Court held claim construction hearings in December 2010.
+Fact discovery is ongoing.
+No trial date has been set.
 The Company intends to defend the lawsuit vigorously, but, due to the inherent uncertainties of litigation, it cannot predict the ultimate outcome of the matter at this time.